rubensworks/brownfish/README.md

 ===

 A simple, yet advanced PHP Content Management System built on top of the [Yii Framework](http://www.yiiframework.com/).
-Flexibility and abstraction for further extensions are central in this application.
+Flexibility, efficiency and abstraction for further extensions are central in this application.
-Pull requests for new (core) features and/or improvements are always welcome, features that don't belong in the core should be created as plugin and submitted to the BrownFish Plugin database.
+Pull requests for new (core) features and/or improvements are always welcome, features that don't belong in the core should be created as plugin and submitted to the BrownFish Plugin database (coming soon).

 Requirements
 ==